Chris Chelios: Retirement, transition to Wings front office, and broadcasting

 On August 31, 2010, Chelios officially retired.
 He was 48 years of age.
 The same day, Red Wings general manager Ken Holland announced that Chelios would be hired to work in the Red Wings' front office.
 He was named Adviser to Hockey Operations, with a role of working with Red Wings' defense prospects in Grand Rapids.

-In 2013, it was announced that Chelios would become an NHL analyst on FS1, which also included covering the hockey tournament in the 2014 Winter Olympics.

-In 2016, Chelios, along with former Red Wings teammate Brett Hull, was added to ESPN’s roster of analysts for their coverage of the 2016 World Cup of Hockey, which ESPN had picked up the U.S. broadcast rights to, after NBC pulled out due to scheduling conflicts.
+In 2013, it was announced that Chelios would become an NHL analyst on FS1, which also included covering the hockey tournament at the 2014 Winter Olympics.
+In 2016, Chelios, along with former Red Wings teammate Brett Hull, was added to ESPN's roster of analysts for their coverage of the 2016 World Cup of Hockey, which ESPN had picked up the U.S. broadcast rights to, after NBC pulled out due to scheduling conflicts.

 In July 2018, Chelios announced that he was leaving the Detroit area, and the Red Wings front office, to return to Chicago to be close to his family.
 At the same time, the Chicago Blackhawks announced that Chelios was being brought on board to serve as an ambassador for the franchise.
 In 2021, after ESPN regained the rights to broadcast the NHL, Chelios rejoined the network for their coverage.
-Chelios serves the same studio analyst role he held for the 2016 World Cup of Hockey, and sits alongside Barry Melrose and Mark Messier, joining Steve Levy for games on ESPN, ABC, and ESPN+.
+Chelios served the same studio analyst role he held for the 2016 World Cup of Hockey, and sat alongside Mark Messier and P. K. Subban, joining Steve Levy for games on ESPN, ABC, and ESPN+.
+On June 5, 2023, it was announced that Chelios's contract would not be renewed as part of Disney's $5.5 billion cost cutting.
+Chelios later joined TNT as a guest studio analyst for their November 7 doubleheader.

+The Blackhawks retired Chelios's no. 7 before their game against the Red Wings on February 25, 2024, making him the ninth Blackhawk to receive the honor.

 Coaching career

 On June 17, 2015, USA Hockey named Chelios an assistant coach for Team USA at the 2016 World Junior Ice Hockey Championships.

-On June 23, 2015, Chelios was named to the Red Wings coaching staff, where he will continue to play a role in player development, by working on-ice with the team's defensemen during practices.
+On June 23, 2015, Chelios was named to the Red Wings coaching staff, where he played a role in player development by working on-ice with the team's defensemen during practices.
 His job involved evaluating in-game player performance and offering his insight and observations to Red Wings bench coaches.
 He would also attend all home games, and on occasion, join the club on the road.